In About-Face, Trump Seeks to Salvage Parts of Virus Aid

 The talks have been troubled from their start in July and never appeared to close in on an agreement both sides could embrace.

-Pelosi had been demanding a host of Democratic wins on food aid, unemployment benefits, help for renters and homeowners, and aid to state and local governments.
-Republicans charged she was dragging the talks to deny Trump a political victory before the Nov.
+Pelosi had been demanding a host of Democratic priorities on food aid, unemployment benefits, help for renters and homeowners, and aid to state and local governments.
+Republicans charged that she was dragging out the talks to deny Trump a political victory before the Nov.
 3 election.

 Early rounds of virus aid passed by overwhelming margins as the economy went into lockdown in March.
 After that, Trump and many of his GOP allies focused on loosening social and economic restrictions as the key to recovery instead of more taxpayer-funded help.